Go Back

 2. Operational Leakage Dominates: Low-Value Items Drive 88% of Shrinkage Value

-While high-value products show a slightly higher average loss rate, low-value items account for 88% of total shrinkage value ($233K of $264K).
-Shrinkage is therefore driven primarily by high-volume, low-priced SKUs rather than concentrated losses in premium products.
+While high-value products show a slightly higher average loss rate, low-value items account for 88% of total shrinkage value ($233K of $264K) — driven by volume, not unit price.

-Business Implication: The dominance of low-value items in total shrinkage suggests that operational factors—such as receiving errors, miscounts, breakage, and inventory recording gaps—are likely major contributors to loss.
-Interventions focused solely on high-value theft prevention would address only a small portion of total exposure; broader process controls are required to materially reduce shrinkage.
+Business Implication: This pattern points to operational failures — receiving errors, miscounts, breakage, and recording gaps — as the primary loss drivers.
+Interventions focused solely on high-value theft prevention would address less than 12% of total exposure.
+Broader process controls are required to materially reduce shrinkage.

 Vertical bar chart showing monetary loss by product category